 Just like books, film has the power to inform and inspire.

-Each month at the Columbia Public Library, we offer a free screening of a thought-provoking documentary to help our community delve deeper into contemporary issues.
+The Columbia Public Library regularly offers a free screening of a thought-provoking documentary to help our community delve deeper into contemporary issues.
 Through this series, we frequently show films that have been celebrated by the True/False Film Fest as well as other highly-acclaimed film festivals.
 We also partner with POV, PBS’ award-winning nonfiction film series, to bring you the most relevant and groundbreaking documentaries of the year.

 Upcoming Film Programs

 Wednesday, April 17, 2019, 6:30 p.m.

 Columbia Public Library, Friends Room

 In the last store in a defunct Kansas City shopping mall, 91-year-old Sonia Warshawski — great-grandmother, businesswoman, and Holocaust survivor — runs the tailor shop she’s owned for more than 30 years.
 As Sonia is served an eviction notice and the specter of retirement looms, she revisits her harrowing past as a refugee and witness to genocide.
 A poignant story of generational trauma and healing, “Big Sonia” also offers a laugh-out-loud-funny portrait of the power of love to triumph over bigotry, and the power of truth-telling to heal us all.
 Directed by Leah Warshawski and Todd Soliday.
 This film is being shown in collaboration with Columbia Public Schools.
 (2016, not rated, 93 min.)